 The Pokemon Trading Card Game (PTCG) is a card game that is based on Nintendo’s Pokemon franchise.
 Over the last few decades, it has launched many different cards.
-While most of the Pokemon cards are readily available to individuals wanting to include them in their collection, only the richest collectors can get their hands on the rarest Pokemon cards that exist.
+While most of the Pokemon cards are readily available to individuals wanting to include them in their collection, only the richest collectors and Pokemon Players Club members can get their hands on the rarest Pokemon cards that exist.

 So, which exactly are the rarest and most expensive Pokemon cards in the world, and how much are they worth?
 Let's find out!

 This card is from the first set of the same name.
 It was a promotional release for the anime series.
 In this set, you will find some famous characters like Brock and Misty.
 You can even see Ash and Pikachu in this set!
 Pikachu is even dressed in a yellow shirt and cap!
 The card is also extremely rare because it was only released in Japan.
 This is because Pokémon was released in different countries at different times.

 One of only two Pokémon Blastoise cards in existence, #009/165R.
 It was one of only two Pokémon Blastoise cards that were officially licensed by Wizards of the Coast.
 They sold it for $360,000.
 There is a grade of 8.5 from CGC NMM/Mint+, and the fact that the other person does not even exist at the auction house is questioned.
 The only two of these blank-backed cards that were made were used to present the concept of a release for the English market to Nintendo executives all those years ago.

 As a present to the company staff, Tsunekazu Ishihara, founder of The Pokemon Company, handed out 30 copies of this Pokemon card during his 60th birthday celebration at the 2017 Pokemon World Championship.
 What’s more, he actually autographed this Pokemon card to increase its price further.